 - This is probably another issue with the mixers.
 Head to settings, go to Display & Sound, and check on both the sound mixer and chat mixer to make sure they aren’t turned all the way on or off.
 A balanced approach is best.

 - Check to make sure your speakers aren’t muted.
-Remember that Cortana/Xbox commands can automatically mute if they are set up to do so, and sometimes this happens by accident.
+Remember that Cortana/Xbox commands can automatically mute if they are set up to do so; sometimes, this happens by accident.

 My Headset Used to Work But Stopped, And I Don’t Know What Changed

 - Take a look – a close look – at your connections, where the cable meets the controller.
-If these get jammed or dirty, your headset will have appeared to suddenly stop working.
+If these get jammed or dirty, your headset suddenly stops working.
 You can try cleaning them out with a cotton swab and a dab of rubbing alcohol to see if this helps.

 - We also suggest that you head to the specs page or a forum for your specific headset model and see if anyone else is having similar problems.
-Sometimes, especially with a third party headset, an Xbox Live or Xbox One software update may have made the headset function differently, or stop working.
+Sometimes, an Xbox Live or Xbox One software update may have made the headset function differently, or stop working, especially with a third-party headset.

 I Can’t Chat Through My Kinect and My Mic at the Same Time

 - No, you can’t.
 While this may sound like fun when playing with friends, it can cause feedback and other problems, so the Xbox One will automatically disable the Kinect chat when your headset is being used.